Concerto-D/concerto-decentralized/README.md

 **Note:** the project has only be tested on **Linux** machines.

 # Experiment
-This is to reproduce the experiment to get the results from the paper.
-It can be run locally on your computer or remotely on g5k.
-The setup is common for both cases except for few exceptions that will be pointed out.
+This part deals with the re-execution of the experiments done with the synthetic use case presented in the paper. \ The execution can done either locally or remotely directly on g5k.
+The former is good for testing or debugging purposes, the latter is better for long-term experiments.\
+The setup is similar for both cases, with few differences.

 **Note:** To run the experiment locally or remotely you need a **g5k account**.

 ### Setup g5k credentials and access
 *Set g5k credentials*
-- If local: create the file ```~/.python-grid5000.yaml``` with the following content:
+- If the execution is local: create the file ```~/.python-grid5000.yaml``` with the following content:
 ```
 username: <g5k_username>
 password: "<g5k_password>"